-Causes of male osteoporosis in man include the lack of exercise, poor nutrition, smoking, excess alcohol intake, certain prescription drugs side effects and family history.
+Causes of male osteoporosis include the lack of exercise, poor nutrition, smoking, excess alcohol intake, certain prescription drugs side effects and family history.

 And for men that have prostate treatment with certain drugs or surgery that reduces the body’s normal testosterone levels, osteoporosis (along with cardiovascular risks and muscle waste) increases.

-Once you established proper hormone balance through natural methods, you will find that you have taken a positive step towards having increased energy and vitality and treating osteoporosis.
+Once you established proper hormone balance through natural methods, you will find that you have taken a positive step towards having increased energy and vitality and treating bone loss.

 Natural progesterone cream supplementation can help you achieve that hormone balance.